doctrine/dbal/UPGRADE.md

 ## BC BREAK: Changes in features related to primary key constraints

 1. The `Index` class can no longer represent a primary key constraint.
-As a result:
-    1. The `Table::getIndexes()` and `AbstractSchemaManager::listTableIndexes()` methods no longer return the index that
-       backs the primary key constraint.
-    2. The index that backs the primary key constraint is no longer considered during implicit index management.
+The index that backs one is still reported as an ordinary index by `Table::getIndexes()` and `AbstractSchemaManager::introspectTableIndexes()`.
 2. The `Table::getPrimaryKey()` and `Table::setPrimaryKey()` methods have been removed.
 3. The `Table::renameIndex()` method can no longer be used to rename a primary key constraint.
 4. The `AbstractPlatform::getCreatePrimaryKeySQL()` method has been removed.